Texas Discectomy and Fusion Surgery Lawyer Represents Victims of Medical Negligence

-Failed back surgery, neck surgery, lumbar surgery, and cervical surgery can be extremely painful and result in catastrophic injuries, permanent paralysis, physical impairment, and the need for additional surgeries.
-These failed back and neck surgeries can be caused by a variety of factors including improper use of implants, improperly placed hardware, negligently implanted devices, defective spinal-devices or hardware, doctor carelessness, off-label use of stimulators, or surgeon negligence.
-Jason S. Coomer is a Texas failed back surgery lawyer who commonly works with other failed back surgery lawyers and failed neck surgery lawyers throughout the nation to investigate and handle failed back surgery medical negligence lawsuits and product liability lawsuits.
-If you or a family member have been the victim of a failed laminectomy or failed discectomy, please feel free to send an e-mail to Texas Failed Discectomy Lawyer and Failed Laminectomy Lawyer, Jason Coomer or please feel free to submit an inquiry via our submission form.
+Texas Discectomy and Fusion Surgery Lawyer reviews catastrophic injury and death medical negligence cases.
+More specifically, he helps victims and their families after a mistake or other negligence causes catastrophic injuries, permanent paralysis, physical impairment or death.
+Further, he reviews medical records and works with experts to determine why fusion surgeries have failed and if medical malpractice occurred.
+These failed cervical and lumbar surgeries can be caused by a variety of factors including improper use of implants, improperly placed hardware, negligently implanted devices, defective spinal-devices or hardware, doctor carelessness, off-label use of stimulators or surgeon negligence.
+If you or a family member have been the victim of a failed laminectomy or failed discectomy, please feel free to send an e-mail to Texas Discectomy and Fusion Surgery Lawyer, Jason Coomer or please feel free to submit an inquiry via our submission form.

 A serious back injury or spinal cord injury can cause extreme pain and paralysis requiring additional back surgery, physical therapy, home health care providers, and medical devices & equipment.
 Recovering from a back injury or spinal cord injury can take years and in many instances full impairment may never be obtained.
 In the more severe cases, the injured person may need help in their day to day life and may not be able to do many of things that they were able to do prior to the traumatic back injury or spinal cord injury.

-Back Surgery and Neck Surgery Are Typically Intended To Decompress a Nerve Root That Is Pinched, Stabilize a Painful Joint, or Implant a Device to Health Suppress a Person's Pain
+Cervical Surgery and Lumbar Surgery Are Typically Intended To Decompress a Nerve Root That Is Pinched, Stabilize a Painful Joint, or Implant a Device to Help Suppress a Person's Pain

 When considering going through back or neck surgery, please keep in mind that spine surgery is basically able to accomplish only two things: decompress a nerve root that is pinched, or stabilize a painful joint.
 In other words, back surgery or spine surgery cannot literally cut out a patient’s pain.
 It is only able to change anatomy.
 Therefore, it is important that an anatomical lesion (injury) that is a probable cause of back pain should be identified prior to rather than after back surgery or spine surgery is performed.
 In other words, it is important for your surgical team to have a surgical objective prior to cutting into the patient.